 That it shall be lawful for the Supreme Court to receive a petition from any person praying relief against any registration affecting any interest of such petitioner in any lands or hereditaments, and alleged by him to be false or fraudulent; and if the said court shall by any means be fully satisfied of the truth of such allegation, it shall be lawful for the said court to order summarily that such registration be cancelled; and the said Registrar, on being personally served with such order, shall make such cancellation accordingly, and shall safely keep such order, making due reference thereto in his books of registry and indexes.

-[Section 19 amended by No. 59 of 2004 s.
+[Section 19 amended: No. 59 of 2004 s.
 136.]

 20. Mistake or omission, if not wilful, may be rectified by court